Relationship power dynamics follow a predictable pattern as the relationship progresses.

 - Children (or children / marriage)

 The more a man remains stuck at one level, the more she gets antsy.

-The antsier she gets, the more she’s ready to threaten the end of the relationship and, eventually, preparing her exit plan.
+The antsier she gets, the more she’s ready to threaten the end of the relationship and, eventually, prepare her exit plan.

 And the more that progression delays, the more it becomes her main focus -while all the rest becomes comparatively less important-.

 Because women operate on a shorter time frame, that also makes them more ruthless when it comes to ending things.

 And once she’s gone, she will rarely take him back if he doesn’t provide what he failed to provide.

 That, of course, is on average.

 There are plenty of women who take him back on verbal promises and then delude themselves when he fails to deliver.

 1. Women hope he will get back in touch and provide what they wanted, but if he doesn’t, she will move on

 2. Men go through an initial burst of joy phase, only to realize that being single sucks, and then he wants her back

 In the immediate period right after the breakup, men have more power.